-It is worth noting that the League of Arab States and the Arab Union for the Digital Economy had announced a qualitative initiative in December 2018, when the Arab Vision for the Digital Economy was launched from the city of Abu Dhabi – under the generous patronage of His Highness Sheikh Mohamed bin Zayed Al Nahyan, Crown Prince of Abu Dhabi and Deputy Supreme Commander of the Armed Forces.
+It is worth noting that the League of Arab States and the Arab Union for the Digital Economy had announced a qualitative initiative in December 2018, when the Arab Vision for the Digital Economy was launched from the city of Abu Dhabi – under the generous patronage of His Highness Sheikh Mohammed bin Zayed Al Nahyan, Crown Prince of Abu Dhabi and Deputy Supreme Commander of the Armed Forces.

 The strategy included five main axes and twenty strategic objectives, and more than 50 programs emerged from them, based on infrastructure development, support for innovation and digital government transformation, empowering the private sector, and deepening and strengthening services directed to the Arab citizen.